curvedinf/RazorNetcode/readme.md

 * A light-weight, low latency, immediate-mode API for clients and servers
 * Compiles on Windows, Linux, and OSX
-* Compatible with any type of data state from FPS games to strategy to realtime business applications
+* Compatible with any type of data state from FPS games, to strategy, to realtime business applications
 * Engine-agnostic design that can be integrated into small and large projects
-* Data types that automatically serialize and deserialize
+* Syncable datatypes including Vector3, Matrix44, Quaternion, and Arrays
+* Syncable datastructs that encapsulate groups of data
+* Automatic multipart packet assembly and disassembly

 # Razor's Objective